99x/serverless-react-boilerplate/README.md

 ```
 gulp deploy --stage prod
 ```

-If you want to test your React app with the online API and Database, you may have to change the, **BASE_URL** of the react app found in **web/src/components/app.js**.
-Change its value from **http://localhost:3000** to your **APIGateway uri**.
+Replace the **API-ID** in the **BASE_URL** key in **web/webpack.config.js**.
+Make sure the region (i.e. 'us-east-1') and stage match your deployment.
+Get the authentication endpoint ID from serverless-authentication-boilerplate and replace the **AUTH-ENDPOINT-ID** in the **AUTH_URL** key in **web/webpack.config.js**.
+Match the region and stage here as well.

 ## Environment Variables
-You can define environment variables for you application in the **custom** section.
-For example if you need to have a database connection string in the environment and use it in your lambda function, define it as follows.
+You can define environment variables for you application in the **custom** section. e.g. the DB table name is currently defined here as ITEMS_DB_NAME.

 ```
 custom
   writeEnvVars:
-    DB_CONNECTION_STRING: connection_string_here
+    ITEMS_DB_NAME: ${self:custom.stage}-items
 ```
-Once you have deployed the functions in AWS you can access your connection string as follows,
+Once you have deployed the functions in AWS these environment variables will be available in the process.env object.
 ```
-process.env.DB_CONNECTION_STRING
+process.env.ITEMS_DB_NAME
 ```

 ## Contribution